jeff231li/adamantanes-temperature-scripts/04-GIST-calculations/README.md

 $$\Delta C_{p,i} = C_{p,i}^{complex} - C_{p,i}^{host} - C_{p,i}^{guest}$$

 This folder contains three folders corresponding to the simulations and analysis for the three components above.
 The heat capacity for each system is estimated with the script [calculate_heat_capacity-GIST.sh](calculate_heat_capacity-GIST.sh), which uses [GISTPP](https://github.com/KurtzmanLab/Gist-Post-Processing/tree/master) to perform the GRID operations above.

+## Integrating Heat Capacity Grid
-An alternative [Python script](calculate_heat_capacity-GIST.py) is provided that does the same thing but with the `gridData` module.
-To use the Python script you will need to install it first using
+Finally, we want to integrate the heat capacity GIST voxels to get a numerical value.
+This is done with the Python script with the `gridData` module.
+To use the Python scripts with `gridData` format you will need to install this first
 ```bash
 pip install gridDataFormats
 ```

-## Integrating Heat Capacity Grid
-Finally, we want to integrate the heat capacity GIST voxels to get a numerical value.
-This is done with the Python script with the `gridData` module.